Hyundai ix20 (2010-2019) Review

 Due to the roof being relatively high the seats are also placed slightly higher than normal - not quite an SUV driving position, but high for a car of this size - and that means you don’t have far down to go to get in.
 That’s good news for all ages and physical abilities.
 All versions also have seat height adjustment and both reach and rake adjustment in the steering wheel, so getting a good driving position should be possible for everyone.

-As far as the layout of the cabin is concerned, everything is logical and sensible.
+As far as the cabin layout is concerned, everything is logical and sensible.
 The ventilation controls and the audio system are mounted high up on the dashboard where they can be easily reached, the instruments are large and clearly marked, and the steering wheel has the key controls added to it, rather than being swathed in buttons and switches.
 It doesn’t look terribly exciting, but neither is it likely to frustrate or irritate in use.

 The quality of the materials is generally strong too.
 There are some hard plastics in the cabin of course, but plenty of soft-touch ones too.
-Even the less-impressive plastics at least feel solidly-built, and a leather covering on the steering wheel and gearlever on most models is a welcome additional boost.
+Even the less-impressive plastics at least feel solidly built, and a leather covering on the steering wheel and gear lever on most models is a welcome additional boost.

 Hyundai again delivered over and above what you might expect on an entry-level car, and the Hyundai ix20 provides enough functionality and quality to keep the majority of buyers happy.
 With Bluetooth also standard on all models bar the first generation Classic models, only the most discerning of audiophiles will have anything to complain about.

-The sound quality is respectable, the main controls are easy to read and to operate and the additional controls on the steering wheel are a welcome extra.
+The sound quality is respectable, the main controls are easy to read and operate and the additional controls on the steering wheel are a welcome extra.
 The only demerit is the lack of full smartphone integration, but this is due to the age of the design.

 Should that not be enough, you can fold the rear seats to open up a massive 1486 litres of space - that’s only 14 litres fewer than a BMW 3 Series Touring provides with the seats down too.
 It genuinely provides as much space as you could reasonably expect from a car of this footprint, and on this fact alone it makes a strong case for itself as a cost-effective load carrier.